ilmanzo/ilmanzo.github.com/content/post/measuring-test-coverage-on-binaries.md

 ## 🏃‍➡️ Let's move forward

 Now we can improve our testing, as we are driven by the coverage metric.
-Shall we try the `-V` version option ?
+Shall we try with `gzip -V` option ?

 ```python
 # program should display version information